Annual Salary, Incentives, and Bonuses

 Negotiating an Annual Salary

 Generally, an employer and an executive can agree on a base salary.
-However, even after this salary is agreed upon, it is necessary to determine whether built-in raises should be negotiated and the best triggers would be for your professional circumstances.
+However, even after this salary is agreed upon, it is necessary to determine whether built-in raises should be negotiated and what the best triggers would be for your professional circumstances.
 Executives often want to make sure that there are increases when the contract term is longer and that the salary will not be decreased during the term of employment set forth in the agreement, while the employer may not want to have a raise built into the agreement.

 An experienced employment attorney can provide advice about whether a salary offered by an employer is in line with the salary paid to others in similar situations.
 In addition to trying to include language that builds in salary increases over the term of employment, an attorney can make sure that the amount of salary and the payment periods are set forth clearly.